-The maxilla, also known as the upper jaw, is a vital structure of the viscerocranium.
+The maxilla, also known as the upper jaw, is a vital viscerocranium structure of the skull.
 It is involved in the formation of the orbit, nose and palate, holds the upper teeth and plays an important role for mastication and communication.

 This bone consists of five major parts, one being the body and four being projections named processes (frontal, zygomatic, palatine, alveolar).
 Bordered by several other bones of the viscerocranium, the maxilla on one side pairs with the corresponding bone on the opposite side via the intermaxillary suture.